Our Curriculum Principles

 Our curriculum is based on the following principles:

-At The Green, our children will engage with opportunities to be aspirational through taking risks, asking questions, solving problems and evaluating their own learning and that of their peers.
-Whilst equipping them to make choices about their future aspirations in order to prepare them for the next stage of the journey.
+Children will engage with opportunities to be aspirational through taking risks, asking questions, solving problems and evaluating their own learning and that of their peers.

 Lesson Design at The Green